Pavement Accident Claims

 How much compensation will I receive for a pavement accident injury claim?

-It’s difficult to say the amount of compensation you could expect from making a successful pavement accident claim.
-For a start, it depends on the type of injury you suffered.
+It’s difficult to say with any degree of accuracy the amount of compensation you could expect from making a successful pavement accident claim.
+To start with, it depends on the type of injury you suffered.

 There are two types of compensation (which you will often see referred to by lawyers as ‘damages’).
 They are:

-Once they have sent you for a medical examination with a specialist medico-legal doctor, your solicitors may give you an idea of how much compensation you might expect.
+Only once your solicitors have sent you for a medical examination with a specialist medico-legal doctor are they able to suggest how much compensation you could expect to receive.

-The medical specialist will prepare a report on the full extent of your injuries.
+Your personal injury solicitors will ask a medical specialist to prepare a report on the full extent of your injuries.
 You will receive a copy for approval.
-Only then can a legal expert start to take a view on the amount of compensation you might receive.
+Only then can your legal expert start to take a view on the amount of compensation you might receive.

-In the meantime, go to our Personal Injury Compensation Calculator page to gain a broad view of what compensation is awarded for certain types of injury.
+In the meantime, you can go to our Personal Injury Compensation Calculator page to see a rough guide to what compensation is awarded for certain types of injury.

 Is there a time limit for bringing a pavement accident claim?